What do the targets mean?

 - UK 100 Target:

-These lines act as a progressive step, a marker for both coach and athlete that indicates where they have come from and where they then aspire too.
+These lines act as a progressive step, a marker for both coach and athlete that indicates where they have come from and where they then aspire to.
 They can be seen as an aid to planning coaching progression.

 - What if I am a Coach to an athlete who achieves the UK 10 Target?

-- What about teenagers?
+- What about young athletes?

 The Power of 10 message is mainly about how we support the Athlete Pathway.
 Performing well at a young age is great for every athlete, but performing well for 3 / 6 / 9 years is even more important if we are to generate greater depth and higher standards.